1987 US Open – Men's singles

 Two-time defending champion Ivan Lendl defeated Mats Wilander in the final, 6–7(7–9), 6–0, 7–6(7–4), 6–4 to win the men's singles tennis title at the 1987 US Open.
+It was his third US Open title and sixth major title overall.
+It was Lendl's third consecutive US Open title, following three consecutive runner-up finishes.
+Despite the final only going four sets, and one of those sets being 6–0, the match lasted 4 hours and 47 minutes, with Lendl saving multiple set points in the third set.

 Seeds

 The seeded players are listed below.
 Ivan Lendl is the champion; others show the round in which they were eliminated.